While the program is based primarily at Saint Joseph Hospital, the General Surgery residents rotate among four other major institutions.

 Denver Health Medical Center

 Residents are afforded the invaluable opportunity to rotate at Denver Health Medical Center, one of the busiest trauma centers in the nation, admitting over 2,700 trauma patients per year.
-Saint Joseph Hospital residents rotate at Denver Health for two months in the Surgical Intensive Care Unit during their PGYII year.
-PGYIII and IV residents rotate for two to three months at a time on the Trauma and Acute Care Surgery service.
+St. Joseph Hospital residents rotate at DHMC for two months in the Surgical Intensive Care Unit during their PGY-II year.
+PGY-III and IV residents rotate for two to three months at a time on the Trauma and Acute Care Surgery service.
 Residents are responsible for the assessment and management of trauma and acute care general surgery patients under the guidance of nationally-recognized traumatologists.
-Learn more about trauma care at DHMC, please reference the medical center’s website.
+For more information about trauma care at DHMC, please reference the medical center’s website.

 Children's Hospital Colorado